A topic from the subject of Physical Chemistry in Chemistry.

 • The strength of a chemical bond is determined by the number and type of atoms involved, as well as the distance between them.

-• The most common types of chemical bonds are covalent bonds, ionic bonds, and hydrogen bonds.
+• The most common types of chemical bonds are covalent bonds, ionic bonds, hydrogen bonds, and metallic bonds.

-• Chemical bonding plays a vital role in determining the properties of matter, such as its strength, hardness, and electrical conductivity.
+• Chemical bonding plays a vital role in determining the properties of matter, such as its strength, hardness, electrical conductivity, melting point, and boiling point.

 Main Concepts: